anurag-iitk/Rust/README.md

     println!("{}", x);
 }

 // x is range of 1 to 10, where 1 is implicit and 10 is explicit.
-If you want to include 10th value also use **for x in 1..=10**
+If you want to include 10th value also use **for x in 1..=10**.
+If want reverse iteration use **for x in 1..10.rev()**
 ```

 ## loop